wally-kroeker/ai-solarpunk-story-bot/README.md

 - Gemini Pro by Google for AI story generation
 - Imagen 2 by Google for image generation
-- Tweepy and requests_oauthlib for Twitter API integration
+- python-twitter for Twitter API integration